ZoeLeBlanc/IntroToDH2020/schedule.md

 - Scott B. Weingart, “‘Digital History’ Can Never Be New,” the scottbot irregular, 2 May 2016 and “ Argument Clinic” July 26, 2017
 - Matthew K. Gold et al., “Forum: Text Analysis at Scale,” in Debates in the Digital Humanities 2016 (University of Minnesota Press, 2016), 525–568.

-**Week 8: Making Digital Humanities: Humanities Research Into Hypotheses**
+<h3 id="week-8">Week 8: Making Digital Humanities: Humanities Research Into Hypotheses</h3>

 *First Meeting: Analysis in DH March 31, 2020*